vvitchforest/Web_3D_Examples/3DModels/creating/3d-scanner-app.md

 **3D Scanner App** is an iOS application that uses LiDAR and photogrammetry to create 3D scans.

-3D scanner app was tested to create 3D models using a LiDAR device.
-Mesh (.glb) and point cloud (.ply) were created for comparison.
+3D Scanner App was tested to create 3D models using a LiDAR device.
+Mesh (.glb) and point cloud (.ply) files were generated for comparison.

 ---